christopher5106/christopher5106.github.io/_posts/2016-10-21-1d-grid-lstm-and-the-xor-problem.markdown

 categories: deep learning
 ---

-A short post about a very nice classifier, the 1-Grid-LSTM, and its application on the XOR problem, as proposed in [Nal Kalchbrenner, Ivo Danihelka, Alex Graves paper](https://arxiv.org/abs/1507.01526).
+A short post about a very nice classifier, the 1-Grid-LSTM, and its application to the XOR problem, as proposed by [Nal Kalchbrenner, Ivo Danihelka, Alex Graves in their paper](https://arxiv.org/abs/1507.01526).

 The XOR problem consists in predicting the parity of a string of bits, 0 and 1.
 If the sum of the bits is odd, the target is the 0.
 If the sum of the bits is even, the target is 1.

 The problem is pathological in the sense a simple bit in the input sequence can change the target to its contrary.
+During training, accuracy is not better than random for a while, although a kind of engagement can be seen in a wavy increase to 100%.

-Although it is simple to build a network manually, or to build a recurrent network on the input sequence, it is a much more complicated problem to use the complete sequence as input of a feed forward network and train it with the traditional gradient descent.
+Building a network manually, or building a recurrent network with the bits as input sequence to the RNN, are easy.

+It is a much more complicated problem to train a feed forward network with the traditional gradient descent on the full bit string as input.
 The 1-Grid LSTM solves this problem very nicely, demonstrating the power of the grid.

 # The story